stateful/runme/README.md

 # rdme

-Execute code snippets directly from Markdown files, defaulting to local `README.md`.
+Discover and run code snippets directly from your `README.md` or other markdowns (defaults to local `README.md`).

-rdme extracts all code snippets defined in code blocks and allows to explore and execute them.
+rdme makes a best effort approach to extracts all code snippets defined in code blocks and allowing to explore and execute them. rdme is currently in early alpha.

 You can execute commands from a different directory using a `--chdir` flag.
 To select a different file than `README.md`, use `--filename`.

 ## Installation

-The easiest way is to use Homebrew:
+The easiest way on MacOS is to use Homebrew:

 ```sh
 $ brew install stateful/tap/rdme